tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 datagram transport for communication due to the delay-sensitive nature of transported data.
-The behavior of such applications is unchanged when the DTLS protocol is used to secure communication, since the DTLS protocol does not compensate for lost or re-ordered data traffic.
+The behavior of such applications is unchanged when the DTLS protocol is used to secure communication, since the DTLS protocol does not compensate for lost or reordered data traffic.

 TLS cannot be used directly in datagram environments for the following five reasons:

-1. TLS does not allow independent decryption of individual records.
-   Because the integrity check indirectly depends on a sequence number, if record N is not received, then the integrity check on record N+1 will be based on the wrong sequence number and thus will fail.
+1. TLS relies on an implicit sequence number on records.
+If a record is not received, then the recipient will use the wrong sequence number when attempting to remove record protection from subsequent records.
 DTLS solves this problem by adding explicit sequence numbers.

 2. The TLS handshake is a lock-step cryptographic handshake.
-   Messages must be transmitted and received in a defined order;
-   any other order is an error.
+Messages must be transmitted and received in a defined order; any other order is an error.
-   This is incompatible with reordering and message loss.

-3. Not all TLS 1.3 handshake messages (such as the NewSessionTicket message) are acknowledged.
-Hence, a new acknowledgment message has to be added to detect message loss.
+   DTLS handshake messages are also assigned sequence numbers to enable reassembly in the correct order in case datagrams are lost or reordered.

+3. During the handshake, messages are implicitly acknowledged by other handshake messages, but the last flight of messages and post-handshake messages (such as the NewSessionTicket message) do not result in any direct response that would allow the sender to detect loss.
+DTLS adds an acknowledgment message to enable better loss recovery.

-4. Handshake messages are potentially larger than any given datagram, thus creating the problem of IP fragmentation.
+4. Handshake messages are potentially larger than can be contained in a single datagram.
+DTLS adds fields to handshake messages to support fragmentation and reassembly.

-5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial of service attacks against nonparticipants, and require a return-routability check with the help of cookies to be integrated into the handshake.
-A detailed discussion of countermeasures can be found in {{dos}}.
+5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial of service attacks against nonparticipants.
+DTLS adds a return-routability check that uses the TLS HelloRetryRequest message (see
+   {{dos}} for details).

 ###  Packet Loss